 I try to watch my salt intake daily, and all those other things I shouldn’t be eating regularly, but one bowl of OG soup has about twice the sodium I usually consume in one day.
 While our soup recipe needs a little salt, I find adding loads of fresh ground black pepper and plenty of fresh thyme to be the magic makers.
 Sometimes creamy soups with chicken can be a little bit flavorless, but not this soup!
 It doesn’t taste milky or bland, and I don’t think you need a lot of salt to add flavor.
 You can use whole milk or half-and-half or a combination of both.
 Chicken broth or chicken stock is fine too.
 I enjoy making soups with the gnocchi found in the pasta section of the grocery store.
 It’s vacuumed sealed and keeps without refrigeration for a long time.
 However, if your store carries fresh pasta, you might look there for a package of gnocchi too.
 And if you’re looking for a little dumpling fun, try making your own with our Homemade Potato Gnocchi Recipe complete with how-to video!

 Using pre-made gnocchi instead of potatoes is a wonderful way to speed up the process of soup making.

 The onions and celery are finely diced, and the carrots are shredded so the vegetables cook quickly.
 Gnocchi is cooked through in just a few minutes and spinach wilts almost immediately in the hot broth.
 Using shredded rotisserie chicken or pre-cooked chicken breasts is the final key to cooking this soup up in less than 30 minutes.

-And leftovers are so fantastic!
 P.S.
 Don’t forget to serve with a big piece of crusty bread to dunk in the broth, it’s heavenly!